Kerr/CFT, dipole theories and nonrelativistic CFTs: What have we learned about the Kerr black hole?

 As explained in section \ref{holoint}, the advantages of this description lie in the fact that the non-relativistic CFT is now a deformation of the $(4,4)$- supersymmetric D1-D5 CFT, which is very well understood, and that the quotients that act on the geometry have a clear interpretation even away from maximality.
 While one can consider black holes which have $Q$ small compared to $J_L$, this description breaks down in the exact Myers-Perry limit, and we have to understand the ``Kerr/CFT -like'' description which, as explained in section \ref{d1d5rev}, is slightly more involved.
 We do expect though that the main view of this paper will carry over to this case.

 A very interesting question is whether the analysis of the present article also applies to the construction in \cite{compwei}, which presents a set of geometries that interpolate between $AdS_3 \times S^2$ and the extremal $4d$ Kerr black hole ($\times S^1$).
 It would also be very interesting to understand whether, more generally, families of black holes which contain a representative whose near horizon region is of the pinching orbifold type admit a description as thermal states in a non-relativistic CFT.
+It would also be interesting to explore the relationship with the EVH/CFT correspondence of \cite{sheikh}.

 \textbf{Acknowledgements}

 We would like to thank I.~Bena, N.~Bobev, J.~de Boer, J.~Gauntlett, S.~Ross, J.~Simon and K.~Skenderis for interesting discussions.
 We are especially grateful to G.~Comp{\`e}re, K.~Papadodimas, B.~van Rees and A.~Strominger for many insightful discussions and useful comments on the manuscript.
 We would also like to thank the ``Centro de Ciencias de Benasque Pedro Pascual'', where part of this work was completed, for hospitality and a wonderful work environment.
 M.G. would also like to thank the Aspen Center for Physics for hospitality and the National Science Foundation for partial support, under Grant No. 1066293, during her stay in Aspen.
 The research of S.E. is supported by the Netherlands Organization for Scientific Research (NWO) under a Rubicon grant.
 The work of S.E. and M.G. was also supported by the ANR grant 08-JCJC-0001-0, and by the ERC Starting Independent Researcher Grant 240210 -String-QCD-BH.